creatis-myriad/creatis-myriad.github.io/collections/_tutorials/2022-05-31-jean-zay-ultimate-guide.md

 ssh-copy-id <jean-zay-username>@jean-zay.idris.fr
 ```

-To type your passphrase only one time using the ssh-agent program, enter the two following commands on your local machine or tux:
+To enter your passphrase only once using the ssh-agent program, enter the following two commands on your local machine or tux:

 ```shell
 eval 'ssh-agent'
 ssh-add ~/.ssh/id_rsa
 ```

 > ⚠️ Connection without entering the passphrase is limited to the lifespan of the agent.
-You will need to re-launch the agent at each new session.
+You must restart the agent for each new session.

-More detailed guide can be found [here](http://www.idris.fr/eng/faqs/ssh_keys-eng.html).
-From now on, you can connect to Jean Zay without entering your password. 😉
+More detailed instructions can be found [here] (http://www.idris.fr/eng/faqs/ssh_keys-eng.html).
+From now on you can connect to Jean Zay without entering your password 😉.

 &nbsp;

 ## **Quick look at the storage spaces on Jean Zay**
-Jean Zay offers several spaces to store your dataset or repository.
-I will only cover 3 spaces here.
-For more details, pleaser refer [here](http://www.idris.fr/eng/jean-zay/cpu/jean-zay-cpu-calculateurs-disques-eng.html).
+Jean Zay offers several places to store your dataset or repository.
+I will cover only 3 of them.
+For more details, pleaser see [here](http://www.idris.fr/eng/jean-zay/cpu/jean-zay-cpu-calculateurs-disques-eng.html).
-1. `$HOME or /linkhome/rech/gencre01/<jean-zay-username>/`
+1. `$HOME` or `/linkhome/rech/gencre01/<jean-zay-username>/`
    * Only 3Gb
    * Use to store your config files or repository
-2. `$WORK or /gpfswork/rech/<your-project-account>/<jean-zay-username>/`
+2. `$WORK` or `/gpfswork/rech/<your-project-account>/<jean-zay-username>/`
    * Bigger space: 5Tb.
    * 100Gb/s read/write speed
    * Limited in inodes (500k).
 You will reach this quota very soon if you have a lot of folders/subfolders.
    * `<your-project-account>` is usually consisted of 3 alphabets, e.g. `abc`.
 Pay extra attention if you have multiple projects.
 Make sure you work in the correct project space.
-     * It is possible to know your project account through [extranet](https://extranet.idris.fr).
+     * It's possible to know your project account through [extranet](https://extranet.idris.fr).
 To do so, type `passextranet` to create your [extranet](https://extranet.idris.fr) password and wait up to 30 minutes before you can log in at [extranet](https://extranet.idris.fr).
    * If you have any collaborator, the shared space in `$ALL_CCFRWORK or /gpfswork/rech/<your-project-account>/commun/` might be useful for data sharing.
-3. `$SCRATCH or /gpfsscratch/rech/<your-project-account>/<jean-zay-username>/`
+3. `$SCRATCH` or `/gpfsscratch/rech/<your-project-account>/<jean-zay-username>/`
    * Very large space (2.5Pb) shared by all users
    * 500Gb/s read/write speed
    * Will be deleted after 30 days of inactivity

-`idrquota` can be used to track your spaces usage.
+`idrquota` can be used to track your space usage.
 ```
 usage: idrquota [-h] [-t {Kio,Mio,Gio,Tio,Pio}] [-m] [-u USERNAME] [-w] [-s] [-p PROJECT]